-This shows you whether house or unit prices in the suburb have potential to suffer heavy falls, moderate falls, are likely to be balanced, or experience moderate or strong growth over the next three to five years.
+Whether house or unit prices in the suburb have potential to suffer heavy falls, moderate falls, are likely to be balanced, or experience moderate or strong growth over the next five years.

 The long-term growth prediction

 This is a prediction of the long-term growth potential for houses or units in the suburb when compared to the forecast long-term performance potential of other suburbs in the same capital city or region over a typical buy and hold period of up to ten years.